 Keeping your inner lizard happy is important

-People learned to respect their inner lizard brain.
+People learned to respect their inner lizard brain (affectionately known as “Lizzy”).
 Your instincts to seek out enough food are critical to keeping you alive.

 After fasting for extended periods, many people find that they end up eating a lot more when they do eat and don’t make the progress they had hoped for.